OctopusDeploy/blog/blog/2023-10/understanding-performance-team-types/index.md

 Thanks to the research team at DORA, we can access a [model of technical and cultural capabilities](https://dora.dev/research/) to direct our continuous improvement activity.

 The goal isn't to adopt every item like a checklist; it's [not a maturity model](/blog/devops-uses-capability-not-maturity).
-Instead, you can use it as a map to find practices and techniques that will help you improve based on your current circumstances.
+Instead, you can use it as a map to find practices and techniques to help you improve based on your current circumstances.

 For example, if you find it hard to create automated integration tests because the application state causes failures, you might benefit from the *test data management* capability.